GaganBehrh/Workout_Website/README.md

 Accessibilty test results were found to be 93%.

 #### Testing of Userstories:
-(a) As a user, I want to be able to Signup up for the membership for the gym.
+1. As a user, I want to be able to Signup up for the membership for the gym.
     Test Result: Pass, reason:I found a Signup page for this userstory

-(b) As a user , I want to know where are the different centers of gym in Zurich.
+2. As a user , I want to know where are the different centers of gym in Zurich.
-    Test Result:Pass, reason: There is a section in Home page which shows different areas in Zurich where gyms are present (c) As a user, I want to know what are the different levels of trainings provided by the gym depending on the Intensity level Test Result: Pass, reason:This is found in Trainings page
+    Test Result:Pass, reason: There is a section in Home page which shows different areas in Zurich where gyms are present

-(d)As a user, I want to able to do the workout remotely if I cant go gym Test Result: Pass, reason:There are videos found in Trainings Page, so I can train myself remotely from anywhere
+3. As a user, I want to know what are the different levels of trainings provided by the gym depending on the Intensity level Test Result: Pass, reason:This is found in Trainings page

-(e) As a user, I would like access the social media links for the gym
+4. As a user, I want to able to do the workout remotely if I cant go gym Test Result: Pass, reason:There are videos found in Trainings Page, so I can train myself remotely from anywhere

-    Test Result: Pass, reason:There are social media links found in the footer section of each page
+5. As a user, I would like access the social media links for the gym Test Result: Pass, reason:There are social media links found in the footer section of each page

 The website is responsive on different screen sizes ranging from mobile to laptops to large screens